wireapp/wire-docs/src/understand/federation/glossary.rst

 Qualified Device Identifier (QDID)

-  A combination of a randomly generated string of either 10 or 15 characters concatenated with a dot and the QUID of the associated user.
+  A combination of a device identifier (a hash of the public key generated for a user's device) concatenated with a dot and the QUID of the associated user.
 The resulting string is unique on the backend of the associated user.